powellgenomicslab/SingleCell_Prediction/results/project_notebook.md

 As this error seemed to appeared when using 1000 genes, we will reduce the number of genes to 500 and see if we get the zero predictors.

-Two axplanations are possible:
+Two explanations are possible:

 1. This error did not happen before maybe due to the differential expression parameter (`de.prob`).
-As all genes are differentially expressed, the variance in the dataset may be reduced due to constant predictors with similar values.
+As all genes are differentially expressed, the variance in the dataset may be reduced due to constant predictors with similar values
-2. Centering and scaling affects estimations in some ML methods such as `glm`.
+2. Centering and scaling affects estimations in some ML methods such as `glm`

 # 13/07/2017